 Teams design and build innovative devices using technology ranging from basic engineering and electronics to advanced robotics.
 The teams incorporate artistic elements along with their technical devices in a creative performance.

 Teams write and perform original theatrical performances based on a work from classical literature, artwork, music, culture, or history.
 Bringing a new look to existing masterpieces.

 Teams design and build a balsa wood structure.
 The structure is tested during an original performance to see how much weight it bears.
 Teams create and present performances where testing their structures is part of the action.

 Teams present performances that revolve around a specific theme integrating stage and drama elements from lighting effects to elaborate set changes.
 Original characters and unusual situations give OMers plenty of opportunity to show off their creativity.

 These problems are simpler and designed to provide younger students with a fun non-competitive, and instructional experience that helps introduce them to Odyssey of the Mind.

 But wait, that’s not all … they are also faced with an unknown new problem that tests the team’s ability to think on their feet, on the day of competition, using the skills developed throughout the year.
 These spontaneous problems can be verbal (using creative play on language), hands-on (requiring building techniques), or verbal hands-on (a combination of both).

 Let the games begin...

-Check out clips of teams from this year's State Tournament
+Check out clips of teams from a recent State Tournament